geovedi/book-notes/2021/you-don't-owe-anyone.notes.md

 ## You Don't Owe Anyone Your Time and Energy
 - Letting Go and Moving On:
   - The significance of letting go of sentimental objects as a metaphor for moving away from family.
-  - The narrator's experience of parting with personal items before moving.
+  - Caroline's experience of parting with personal items before moving.
   - The mixed emotions of leaving a familiar place and embracing change.
   - The necessity of making difficult decisions for personal growth.
 - Seeking Help and Embracing Change: